juliat/juliat.github.io/content/portfolio/night-night-bedtime-calculator.md

 ![The screen in nightnight that tells you when to wake up.](/assets/images/nightnight/wakeuptimes.jpg)

-So, when I designed nightnight, I made the background a dark blue/black, with off white text.
+So, when I designed night night, I made the background a dark blue/black, with off white text.
 It makes the site easy to look at in the dark (not too bright), and recalls the night sky.
 I chose 'Nunito' as the font for nightnight because its rounded and bold strokes made it legible on a dark background and gentle-feeling.
 Similarly, I used the handwritten typeface 'Annie Use Your Telescope' for the logotype to add to the app's soothing feeling.